 About QD chemistry and safety

-Separately, we found that the fluorescence does degrade with exposure to UV light.
-If you wish to retain that property, do not leave by a window or in light in general.
+Unrelated but worth noting: Fluorescence can degrade with exposure to UV light, so if you wish to retain that property, do not leave by a window or in light in general when not in use.
 To best preserve the filament and print properties, store in a cool, dark, and dry place.

 More about Protopasta